Science Course Descriptions

 AP Biology is designed to offer students a solid foundation in introductory college-level biology.
 By structuring the course around the big ideas, enduring understandings, and science practices established by College Board students develop an appreciation for the study of life and begin to identify and understand unifying principles within a diversified biological world.
 This course is divided into units that span all levels of biological organization, from atoms and molecules, through cells and organs and into interactions among and between organisms.
 At the end of the course, students will have an awareness of the integration of other sciences in the study of biology, understand how the species to which we belong is similar to, yet different from, other species, and be knowledgeable and responsible citizens in understanding biological issues that could potentially impact their lives.

 This course is designed to be the equivalent of the general chemistry course usually taken during the first college year with an emphasis on mathematical models.
-Students should attain a depth of understanding of fundamentals and a reasonable competence in dealing with chemical problems.
+Students should attain a depth of understanding of fundamental concepts of chemistry including structure and states of matter, intermolecular forces, and reactions.
+Students will do hands-on lab investigations and use chemical calculations to solve problems.
 The course should contribute to the development of the students’ abilities to think clearly and to express their ideas, orally and in writing, with clarity and logic.
-Topics of study include structure of matter, states of matter, reactions, descriptive chemistry, and chemical calculations.

 AP Environmental Science